 1) After you submit the Nomination form, you will receive a confirmation email, but we will not contact your nominees.

-2) Our editorial board will review all nominees, but only the final honorees will be notified via email that they were successfully nominated for the 2018 class of Mandarin Leader.
+2) Our editorial board will review all nominees, but only the final honorees will be notified via email that they were successfully nominated for Mandarin Leader.
 You will be copied in to the email.
 The nominee may then respond with acceptance, or defer.

-3) Honorees will be invited for a photo shoot on one of 3 dates in Feburary/March in multiple US locations.
+3) Honorees will be invited for a photoshoot in multiple US locations.
 Email interviews with honorees will be conducted at the same time.

-5) One copy of Mandarin Leader will be sent to each honoree at no charge.
+5) Two copies of Mandarin Leader will be sent to each honoree at no charge.
 The majority of circulation will be by paid subscription, at events, or direct mailed to a strategic list of city, state, and national elected officials.

-6) Throughout 2018, the honorees will be invited to receptions with Mandarin Leader partners.
+6) Throughout the year, Honorees from this year, as well as previous years, are invited to receptions with Mandarin Leader partners.